 Moderate investment levels

-Those brands that fall into the yellow part of the grid would be the highest investment levels for those in highly attractive markets with the highest competitive position.
+Those brands that fall into the yellow part of the grid would be the moderate investment levels for those in highly attractive markets with the highest competitive position.

 If you are a highly competitive brand in an unattractive market, leverage your brand power more than the investment.
 Those that fall in the middle of the grid would see a maintenance investment level.